HamzaMawazKhan/hamzamawazkhan.github.io/README.md

 ## About Me 👇
-I'm a self driven and ambitious Data Scientist with 1+ years professional experience in the data science domain along with a Master's in Data Science.
+I'm a self driven and ambitious Data Scientist with a Master's in Data Science.
 Proven track record in statistical modeling, machine learning, reinforcement learning and productionizing ML models.
 Skilled in simplifying complex technical concepts and transforming analytics into actionable business insights 💵, ensuring effective communication across diverse stakeholders.

 ---